tbebekis/Study-AspNetCore-9x-MVC-WebApi-EFCore/Docs/EFCore.md

 }

 ```
+`EF Core` will discover this relationship using configuration convention.
+It will discover the relationship even if the `Data Annotation` attributes are omitted.

 This relationship can also be expressed using Fluent API in which case the data annotation attributes are not required.

 ```